awsdocs/amazon-lumberyard-release-notes/archive/1.21/known-issues.md

 + When using the asset importer, an access violation may occur when attempting to save.
 + Occasionally a `.caf` file might fail to move or copy from the source folder to the destination folder.
 To resolve this issue, rebuild by using the `AssetProcessorBatch.exe` file.
 + Searching for multiple space-delimited keywords in the **Asset Browser** exponentially degrades performance as the number of search terms increases.
-+ An issue may prevent you from launching the editor after deleting the cache while Asset Processor is running.
-To work around this issue, restart Asset Processor and then relaunch the editor.
++ Deleting the cache while Asset Processor is running may prevent you from launching the editor.
+To work around this issue, restart Asset Processor, then relaunch the editor.
-+ The precompiled version of Asset Processor that's included in the `Bin64vs120.Dedicated` directory in the Lumberyard package doesn't initialize properly.
++ The precompiled version of Asset Processor included in the `Bin64vs120.Dedicated` directory in the Lumberyard package doesn't initialize properly.
 To work around this issue, you must build the profile version of Asset Processor for the dedicated server.
 + Asset Processor may fail to rebuild dynamic slices when a component definition changes in the code.
 This is a result of the component not being found in the dynamic slice file.
 The component could have been inherited or is different in the compiled gameplay slice.
 + If you enter game mode before Asset Processor finishes processing the `.fbx` files for your level, the animations and motions might not activate.
 To work around this issue, wait for Asset Processor to finish processing the `.fbx` files that contain actors and motions and begin processing texture files.
 You can then launch the game or Lumberyard Editor.
 + You can't rename a folder while Asset Processor is processing the files in that folder.